Executive Policy Manual

 15.1 Department Responsibilities

-All University departments are expected to promote a work and academic environment which is free of discrimination and harassment.
-This may include taking steps to:
+All University departments are expected to promote a work and academic environment that is free of discrimination and harassment.
+This may include department leadership taking steps to:

 • Address conduct, in consultation with CCR, HRS, and the WSU Division of the Office of the Attorney General;